 Age Restrictions.
 You must be 18 years of age or older to provide Helpouts.
 Customers of your Helpouts must be 13 years of age or older (customers between 13 and 18 years of age are told in the Helpouts Additional Terms for Customers that they must have permission from a parent or legal guardian to use the Service).
 You must not access the Service or accept these Terms if you are a person who is either barred or otherwise legally prohibited from receiving or using the Service or any Helpout under the laws of the country in which you are resident or from which you access or use the Service.

 Pricing and Payments.
 You may choose to provide a Helpout for free or for a fee.
+However, you may not provide Helpouts for a fee to customers within the European Union.
+All Helpouts which are provided to customers within the European Union must be provided free of charge.
 To charge a fee for your Helpout you must have a valid Google Wallet account and agree to the payment terms as specified in the Google Wallet Terms of Service.
 You may not collect fees for a Helpout outside of Google Wallet except by any other payment processing method which is made available for this purpose by Google.
-You may set the price for your Helpout in the currencies permitted by Google Wallet.
+You may set the price for your Helpout in the currencies permitted by Google Wallet, but the price must be presented to the customer inclusive of all applicable taxes (including value added taxes).
 The price of your Helpout may be displayed in your customer’s local currency; however, Google is not responsible for the accuracy of currency rates or conversion.

 Other Payment Processing Methods.
 Google may make available to you various payment processing methods in addition to Google Wallet to facilitate the collection of fees for Helpouts.
 You must abide by any relevant terms and conditions or other legal agreement, whether with Google or a third party, that governs your use of a given payment processing method.
 Google may add or remove payment processing methods at its sole discretion and without notice to you.